Call the sheriff! OutUK's Adrian Gillan takes a trip to the East Midlands

 Eating out in Nottingham.

-Jaunt north and call in at the Foresters Inn, a gay pub with pool, food and slightly
+Jaunt north and call in at the New Foresters, a fine refurbished gay

 community hub now largely occupied by boisterous lasses with male guests in tow,